Hope Anita Smith

-Hope Anita Smith is an American poet and author of children's books, best known for her Coretta Scott King Award-winning middle grade novel Keeping the Night Watch.
+Hope Anita Smith is an American poet and author of children's books, best known for winning the Coretta Scott King Honor for her middle grade novel Keeping the Night Watch.

-Personal life
+Biography

 Smith was born in Akron, Ohio.
 She was introduced to the children's publishing industry via fellow author and teacher Myra Cohn Livingston, whose class she attended and ultimately discovered her voice and interest in writing for children there.
 She attended La Sierra University from 1980 to 1983, studying English, but ultimately did not graduate.

-Smith now lives in Los Angeles, California.